mykelalvis/FT/Traveller/WORKING/Mongoose/Castrobancla.md

 Trickster is traditionally a teacher; and The Last Chance teaches moral and ethical lessons to young children in the sunlit courtyards, even as their parents play in the basement casinos under their feet.

 The act of wagering is considered an offering.
 The bigger the gamble, the better the offering – and the games are absolutely fair.
-Travellers are more likely to lose their shirts in the casino – but those few who come from the Temple wealthy are looked upon as having Trickster's favour today.
+Travellers are more likely to lose their shirts in the casino – but those few who come from the Temple wealthy are looked upon as having Trickster's favor today.

 _Performing an offering_: Special (see below) Gambler (Int, 1D seconds).